 Instead of attaching the file to the request and letting SoapUI handle the transformation, you can convert the file to the Base64 encoding and insert it manually to where you need it.
 To do this, right-click the place where you need the attachment to be and select Insert file as Base64.
 Then, select the file to be inserted to a request.

-If you need to send an attachment not specified in the service definition, add it to the Attachments editor and select
+If you need to send an attachment not specified in the service definition, add it to the Attachments panel and select

 <anonymous> in the Part column.